2024 Scholarships - Wilson County | CampusReel

 2024 Wilson County Scholarships

 Wilson County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 22% of Wilson County residents in North Carolina over the age of 25 have graduated with a professional degree - 16% have completed high school.
+Despite high costs, 47% of Wilson County residents in Tennessee over the age of 25 have graduated with a professional degree - 25% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Wilson County residents in North Carolina will continue to need help paying for college.
-2,249 men and 2,627 women are enrolled in grades 9-12 while 1,369 men 3,057 women are currently undergraduates in college.
+It’s clear that Wilson County residents in Tennessee will continue to need help paying for college.
+3,129 men and 3,334 women are enrolled in grades 9-12 while 2,323 men 2,252 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Wilson County residents and can help pay for school in a variety of ways.
 Wilson County scholarships, whether they are exclusively available to Wilson County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Wilson County residents.

 How much total award money and scholarships are available for Wilson County residents?